vmware/terraform-provider-nsxt/website/docs/r/policy_tier1_gateway.html.markdown

 This resource provides a method for the management of a Tier-1 Gateway.
 A Tier-1 Gateway is often used for tenants, users and applications.
 There can be many Tier-1 gateways connected to a common Tier-0 provider gateway.

-This resource is applicable to NSX Global Manager, NSX Policy Manager and VMC.
+This resource is applicable to NSX Global Manager and NSX Policy Manager.

 ## Example Usage